Canada at the 1932 Winter Olympics

 Canada competed at the 1932 Winter Olympics in Lake Placid, United States.
 Canada has competed at every Winter Olympic Games.

 W. A. Hewitt served as chairman of the winter games sub-committee of the Canadian Olympic Committee.
 Melville Marks Robinson served as manager of the Canadian delegation to the Olympics, with Claude C. Robinson as the honorary assistant manager.

 Canadian Olympic Committee member W. A. Fry self-published a book covering Canadian achievements at the 1932 Winter Olympics and 1932 Summer Olympics.
 His 1933 book, Canada at the tenth Olympiad, 1932 : Lake Placid, New York, Feb.
 4 to 13 - Los Angeles, California, July 30 to Aug.
-14, was printed by the Dunnville Chronicle presses and dedicated to Canadian sportsperson Francis Nelson who died in 1932.
+14, was printed by the Dunnville Chronicle presses and dedicated to Canadian sportsman Francis Nelson who died in 1932.